Pro Football Reference Blog

 159

-An old-school NFL stud at left tackle, is the New York Giants legend Rosey Brown Jr. Brown, who played for New York from 1953 through the 1965 season, helping them earn an NFL Championship while his honors included nine Pro Bowls and six All-Pro seasons, keeping him relevant in the conversations of NFL left tackle rankings.
+An old-school NFL stud at left tackle, New York Giants legend Rosey Brown Jr. played from 1953 through the 1965 season, helping them earn an NFL championship while his honors included nine Pro Bowls and six All-Pro seasons, keeping him relevant in the conversation of all-time NFL left tackles.

 Richmond Webb